MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-ms-teams.md

 ## What's next?

 You now have everything you need to start using Dynamics 365 Product Visualize.
-New opportunities, products, and models will show up automatically in the application after they've been added to Sales.
+New mixed-reality sessions, products, and models will show up automatically in the application after they've been added to Sales.
 For help or feedback, use the **Feedback** button in the Dynamics 365 Product Visualize app.

 ### See also